AdobeDocs/experience-manager-65.de-DE/help/forms/using/admin-help/creating-configuring-roles.md

 ---
-title: Rollen erstellen und konfigurieren
+title: Erstellen und Konfigurieren von Rollen
 seo-title: Creating and configuring roles
 description: Erfahren Sie, wie Sie Benutzer und Gruppen Rollen zuweisen, die bereits Teil der User Management-Datenbank sind.
 Sie können auch Rollen erstellen, bearbeiten und löschen.
 seo-description: Learn how to associate users and groups with roles that are already part of the User Management database.
 You can also create, edit, and delete roles.